EloiStree/APIntCodeTournament/README.md

 **Next Godot Game:**
 * Artillery DOS XR: Because we need a Proof Of Concept that is easy to implement and can stand the test of time
+* 10 Seconds Drone : Copy of the concept 10 Seconds Ninja, a workshop to learn how to use Godot with drone.
 * Global Game Jam: Mystery box

 **For a living:**